speedfuns/botw/MasterSwordAndDungeons.md

 Run up the mountain behind Kaam Ya'tak, use the tree at the top to launch towards Giant's Forest.

 Catch a horse from the pack in the forest, ride it to Katah Chuki.
 > Note: When catching a horse, you're aiming for a 4-speed horse.
 Some tips: Spotted horses are never 4 speed, the leader is never 4 speed.
-Unfortunately, stamina and speed don't seem to be related at this pack, so it's hard to tell if you're successful.
+2 stamina horses are always 4 speed.
+3 Stamina horses can be either 3 or 4 speed.
+4 stamina horses *seem* to always be 3 speed.

 Complete **A Minor Test of Strength** using the Edge of Duality. `(7/24)`